 Further, any incentives that may have been granted the proponent or institution for contributing to advanced scientific or technological research and development will be withheld.
-These penalties are exclusive of any other penalties tenable by existing law.
-It means that until and unless, specific acts and rules pertaining to Biosafety of GMO/LMO is in place, any activity undertaken in violation of Biosafety guidelines shall also be treated under the penal provisions of existing law, including, but not limited to, civil, criminal and administrative liabilities for gross negligence.
+These penalties are exclusive of any other penalties tenable by existing Biosafety Rules of Bangladesh.